Normalization Layers Are All That Sharpness-Aware Minimization Needs: Training Details

 \subsection{ImageNet training details}

 Table \ref{tab:imagenet-hyperparams} shows the hyperparameters for all variants used for ImageNet training.
-For the ResNet50 with SGD, SAM and elementwise-$\ell_2$ we used the hyperparameters from \cite{Foret2021} and \cite{Kwon2021}.
-For the layerwise $\ell_2$ and elementwise-$\ell_\infty$ we tried 2 $\rho$-values per configuration and report the results of the better one (named $\rho$ (reported) in the table). $\rho$ (discarded) refers to the $\rho$ value we probed, but found to perform worse than the other one.
-For finetuning the ViT-S (Sec.~\ref{sec:layernorm+vits} in the main paper), we tried 3 values of $\rho$ per SAM-configuration and reported the best one.
+For the ResNet-50 with SGD, SAM and elementwise-$\ell_2$ we used the hyperparameters from \cite{Foret2021} and \cite{Kwon2021}.
+For the layerwise $\ell_2$ and elementwise-$\ell_\infty$ we tried two $\rho$-values per configuration and report the results of the better one (named $\rho$ (reported) in the table). $\rho$ (discarded) refers to the $\rho$ value we probed, but found to perform worse than the other one.
+For the ViT-S (additional fine-tuning experiments in Appendix \ref{app:fine-tune-ImageNet-vit}), we tried at least three values of $\rho$ per SAM-configuration and reported the best one.